 - Pacesetting: push them to achieve by setting the bar high and showing them the way

 - Authoritative: explain how and why to do something.
-This can be a useful way to start if something feels uncertain.
+This can be a useful way to start if something feels uncertain

-- Affiliative: encourage individual creativity and freedom by understanding the needs of each individual and giving lots of positive feedback.
+- Affiliative: encourage individual creativity and freedom by understanding the needs of each individual and giving lots of positive feedback

 5. Find ways for young people evaluate the project

-An easy starting point for this is the ask the young people to document the project.
+An easy starting point for this is to ask the young people to document the project.
 You might find that what they chose to focus on is also a good indication of what matters to them.

 Avoid long paper documents with questions that are too open like “did you enjoy the project?”
 These can be off putting and inaccessible to some people.
 Instead try to find a way to record a conversation and collect some genuine opinions.
 Make sure you factor a good amount of time into the project to allow this to happen.